McLean House (Appomattox, Virginia): History

 The McLean House was originally constructed by Charles Raine in 1848.
 Eliza D. Raine's estate sold the house to Wilmer McLean in 1863.
 It had formerly been a tavern (not to be confused with the nearby Clover Hill Tavern, which Raine had previously owned).
 One of the first battles of the American Civil War took place on the farm of Wilmer McLean at the Bull Run tributary, the First Battle of Bull Run (First Battle of Manassas).
 Soon after that battle the McLeans, seeking to avoid the war, moved to the village of Clover Hill, Virginia (the name of which was changed to "Appomattox Court House," having just become the county seat).

 Because of the name of the village, many mistakenly think the surrender was signed in the courthouse building.
 (In years past, the county seats of many rural counties, especially in Virginia, had names that were simply the name of the county plus "Court House"; some of these remain today.)
 The courthouse is about 3 mi from the Appomattox Station where the trains came into Appomattox, Virginia.

-Because the First Battle of Bull Run, fought on July 21, 1861, took place on Wilmer McLean's farm about 120 mi to the north in Virginia, it can be said that the Civil War started in McLean's backyard in 1861 and ended in his parlor in 1865 (although neither event marked the true beginning or ending of hostilities).
+The First Battle of Bull Run, fought on July 21, 1861, took place on Wilmer McLean's farm about 120 mi to the north in Virginia.
+Therefore, it can be said that the Civil War started in McLean's backyard in 1861 and ended in his parlor in 1865 (although neither event marked the true beginning or ending of hostilities).

 McLean was a retired major in the Virginia militia.
-He was too old to enlist at the outbreak of the Civil War and decided to move to get away from the Civil War.
+He was too old to enlist at the outbreak of the Civil War and decided to move and get away from the Civil War.
 After the war, he would say of himself that he moved because he loved peace, but he made a small fortune running sugar through the Union blockade.
 He was also a slave owner, and there are slave quarters next to McLean's house.
 Nonetheless, in the morning of Palm Sunday April 9, 1865, the war came back to McLean when General Robert E. Lee surrendered to Lieutenant General Ulysses S. Grant at his home.

-The terms of surrender were: "The officers to give their individual paroles not to take up arms against the government of the United States until properly exchanged, and each company or regimental commander to sign a like parole for the men of their commands,"... neither "side arms of the officers nor their private horses or baggage" to be surrendered; and, as many privates in the Confederate Army owned horses and mules, all horses and mules claimed by men in the Confederate Army to be left in their possession.
+Grant's terms of surrender were: "The officers to give their individual paroles not to take up arms against the government of the United States until properly exchanged, and each company or regimental commander to sign a like parole for the men of their commands,"... neither "side arms of the officers nor their private horses or baggage" to be surrendered; and, as many privates in the Confederate Army owned horses and mules, all horses and mules claimed by men in the Confederate Army to be left in their possession.

 The table and chairs used by Lee and Grant when negotiating the surrender are now part of the collections of the Smithsonian Institution's National Museum of American History, and the Chicago History Museum.
-After the surrender, many Union soldiers purchased some of McLean's furniture; however, some was stolen.
-McLean sold pictures of his house after the Civil War; however, he failed financially.
+After the surrender, many Union soldiers purchased McLean's furniture; however, some was stolen.
+McLean even sold pictures of his house after the Civil War; however, he still failed financially.